European New Right

-The European New Right (ENR) is a far-right movement which originated in France as the Nouvelle Droite in the late 1960s.
+The European New Right (ENR) not to be confused with the New Right (like the New Right in South Korea and other New Right movements which are for capitalism) is a far-right movement which originated in France as the Nouvelle Droite in the late 1960s by Alain de Benoist.
 Its proponents are involved in a global "anti-structural revolt" against modernity and post-modernity, largely in the form of loosely connected intellectual communities striving to diffuse a similar philosophy within European societies.

 ENR leaders are generally opposed to liberalism, individualism, egalitarianism, and the nation-state.
-Endorsing a communitarian and organicist worldview, they advocate the concept of ethnopluralism, which they describe as a global project opposed to multiculturalism where collective identities would coexist peacefully within separated geographical and political spaces.
+Endorsing a communitarian and organicist worldview, they advocate the concept of a Third Position and the concept of ethnopluralism, which they describe as a global project opposed to multiculturalism where collective identities would coexist peacefully within separated geographical and political spaces.
 They do not share, however, a standard and collective political agenda regarding the regime or institutions that should be adopted.
 Instead of seeking direct electoral results, ENR leaders promote their ideas via a common "metapolitical" practice of politics, in order to eventually achieve cultural hegemony and popular adhesion to their ideas.

 The European New Right has influenced the ideological and political structure of the Identitarian Movement.
 Part of the alt-right also claims to have been inspired by Alain de Benoist's writings, arguably the most influential figure of the movement.